DerploidEntertainment/HighHandHoldem-Support/README.md

 ## Legal Stuff

-Your use of _High Hand Hold'em_ is licensed under the following [terms and conditions](https://hhh-legal-docs.s3.us-east-2.amazonaws.com/hhh-terms.html), which actually make for a pretty good read.
+Your use of _High Hand Hold'em_ is licensed under the following [terms and conditions](https://hhh-legal-docs.s3.us-east-2.amazonaws.com/hhh-terms.html).
 All files in this repository are licensed under the super-permissive [MIT license](./LICENSE).

 [changelog]: ./CHANGELOG.md
 [changelog-badge]: https://img.shields.io/badge/changelog-v0.4.0-blue.svg